 Board of Directors

-Deborah works at the University of North Carolina at Chapel Hill in the Office of the Provost.
-She holds a BA from Wake Forest University, and masters and doctoral degrees in higher education administration from Vanderbilt and the University of Pennsylvania, respectively.
-She and her husband Walt have live in North Carolina and have three children, Emma Kate, Redding, and Eason, who was born still in 2013.
-In addition to her work at the university, she enjoys volunteering with several non-profit organizations, reading, writing, hiking, yoga, and spending time with her family.
+Debbi first become involved with RTZ HOPE when she attended a Return to Zero healing retreat for bereaved mothers in Australia in 2015.
+She is deeply committed to changing the culture of silence around pregnancy and infant loss, and she’s grateful to work with such a talented board who share this passion.
+Debbi works at the University of North Carolina at Chapel Hill in the Office of the Provost where she’s engaged in strategic planning and special projects related to student success and inclusion.
+She and her husband, Walt, live in North Carolina and have three children, Emma Kate, Redding, and Eason, who was born still in 2013.
+In addition to her work at the university, she enjoys volunteering with several non-profit organizations, reading, writing, hiking, yoga, and spending time with family and friends.

 Melinda is a bereaved mother, maternal death survivor, registered nurse, and environmental scientist.
 She is active in healing work, speaking, and volunteering.
 After losing her son Oak during pregnancy and almost losing her life, everything changed.
 While nurses empowered her journey, she too felt a call toward nursing.
 Her passion is integrative medicine, prevention of maternal death, and healing perinatal loss.
 Prior to becoming a nurse, Melinda worked as an environmental scientist for over a decade in both non-profit and government agencies, creating programs that advanced science through research and public engagement.